eyeseast/moby-dick/chapters/102_chapter-100.md

 “And harpoons sticking in near his starboard fin.”

+“Aye, aye—they were mine—myirons,” cried Ahab, exultingly—“but on!”

 “Give me a chance, then,” said the Englishman, good-humoredly.
 “Well, this old great-grandfather, with the white head and hump, runs all afoam into the pod, and goes to snapping furiously at my fast-line!

 “Aye, I see!—wanted to part it; free the fast-fish—an old trick—I know him.”